We Are Here For You!

 Unemployment Insurance Work Sharing Program

 Employers who are considering laying off employees due to a slowdown in business from the coronavirus can apply for the UI Work Sharing Program, which partially offsets reduced worker hours and wages with UI benefits.
 The program allows you to retain trained employees and quickly prepare for when business improves.
-You can apply for a Work Sharing plan by completing the application and mailing it to the address on the top of the form.

-Rapid Response meets with business owners onsite to discuss strategies for avoiding potential layoffs and assist in providing further training to employees to increase the competitiveness and profitability of the business.To get started, contact America’s Job Center of California.
+Rapid Response Program Rapid Response meets with business owners onsite to discuss strategies for avoiding potential layoffs and assist in providing further training to employees to increase the competitiveness and profitability of the business.To get started, contact America’s Job Center of California.

 San Francisco Small Business Recovery Fund